kataras/build-a-better-web-together/response-engines.md

+First of all don't be scary about the 'big' article here, a response engine works very simple and is easy to understand how.

-First of all let's see what are the built'n response by content-type context's methods using the defaults only, unchanged, response engines.
+Let's see what are the built'n response by content-type context's methods using the defaults only, unchanged, response engines.

 ```go